 SMART stands for Self-Management and Recovery Training and promotes independence from any addictive behavior.
 SMART Recovery groups encourage each member to talk to each other and help support their goals in achieving sobriety.
-It is similar to the 12-Step programs, but it differs in the way the communication flows.
+It differs from 12-Step programs in a number of ways, including how communication flows and in the lack of 12-steps.
 It is not based on a spiritual foundation, but rather a more evidential and proven way to maintain freedom from substance abuse.
 It is not sponsored but obtains funding from donations and grants.

 Women for Sobriety

 JACS is a program for Jewish people struggling with addiction and their families.
 Rather than separating the two in segregated groups, JACS ensures those suffering from addiction can grow and heal with their family members by going through the process together.
-Support is not the only thing JACS provides to its members.
-Teaching about alcohol and chemically dependency is only the beginning.
-They also provide recovery services and counseling within the Jewish community.
+JACS provides additional services with their support groups along with support.
+It also provides addiction counseling and education about the disease of addiction for members of the Jewish community.